applethecandy/easy-multiple-number-separator/README.md

 # Easy Multiple Number Separator

-Easy Number Separator is a useful pure JavaScript plugin for currency format and separate numbers on input.
+Easy Number Separator is a useful pure JavaScript plugin for currency format and separate numbers on input.<br>
+Easy Multiple Number Separator adds the ability to create more than one `resultInput`

 ### <a href="https://amiryxe.github.io/easy-number-separator/" target="_blank">View Demo</a>